Federal Register Updates

 - Consolidation after July 1, 2026 that includes any post-July 1, 2026 loans converts the entire consolidated loan to “new rules”

-- This means loss of access to IBR, PAYE, ICR, and SAVE — only RAP and Standard Repayment available
+- This means loss of access to IBR, PAYE, ICR, and SAVE on the consolidated balance — only RAP and Tiered Standard Repayment available

 - Strategic timing of consolidation is critically important